 The vast majority of speckled trout caught by anglers fishing Siesta Key are done so on the deeper grass flats.
-These are large areas of submerge grass and water that is between 4 feet deep and 10 feet deep.
-Schools of trout round these flats in search of food.
-The grass not only camouflages the sea trout, and harbors the shrimp and bait fish that the speckled trout uses for.
+These are large areas of submerged grass and water that is between 4 feet deep and 10 feet deep.
+Schools of trout roam these flats in search of food.
+The grass not only camouflages the sea trout, it harbors the shrimp and bait fish that the speckled trout feeds on.

 5) Spanish mackerel

 Spanish mackerel are a migratory species.
 They move through the Siesta Key and Sarasota area in the spring and return again in the fall.
 Some fish will stay around all summer long.
 Spanish mackerel are found on the deeper grass flats as well is in the passes and out on the beaches.
 Often times, especially out on the beaches, they will be found in large schools feeding on the surface.
 This is a very exciting fishing opportunity as just about any lure or bait will draw a strike.

 Read Capt Jim’s detailed article on how to catch Spanish mackerel